-We make assessments on a termly basis and we use these to assess progress against school and individual targets.
-We can then set targets for the next term and make a summary of each child's progress before discussing it with parents and carers.
+Termly assessments enable teachers to set targets for the next term and make a summary of each child's progress before discussing it with parents and carers.
 At the end of the school year we pass this information on to the next teacher, so that s/he can plan for the new school year.

 We make our assessments with the help of end-of-year tests and teacher assessments.
 We use the national tests for children in Year 2.
 We also make annual assessments of children's progress measured against the level descriptions of the National Curriculum.
+The LA is informed of end of year outcomes.